 If I was a little disappointed that I hadn't run a little faster, I was very happy with my technical execution of the race.
 I didn't feel exhausted at 200 or 300 meters, so perhaps that is where I can improve.
 I also realized that the 1:23 time that I had run in 2015 was recorded by another person acting as the timer, not by myself, so I probably ran closer to 1:30.
 I walked a lap to let my heart rate settle down, then ran one mile at an easy pace to cooldown.

-I guess my left arm and the watch were hanging out over the infield.
+I really did stay in lane 1 from start to finish.
+I guess my left arm and the watch were hanging out over the infield. |

 I seriously considered trying a second time trial this morning, but realized that might risk injury, and probably also disappointment, if I ran fast again without taking the time to recover.
 Nonetheless I left today's time trial thinking that I want to try this again soon, perhaps working it into weekly speed work, to get closer to my edge.